ppate67/NetworkBoardGames/README.md

 ![Imgur](http://i.imgur.com/An8N6EL.png)
 When a Checkers game is launched, the first an instance of checkersboard is created.
 Along with the checkersboard object, an 8 by 8 array of Checkers objects.
 Checkers objects, which inherent from QLabel, are associated with a single tile of the board.
 This means that the graphics for a single tile can be altered within the Checkers object associated with that tile.
 The checkersboard object mostly handles the graphics of the entire board.
 In the game, a player can only make a move if the static Checkers int "checkersturn" is set to 1 and if the move is valid.
 The game determines if the move is valid by utilizing the Piece class and the Piece::checkValid method.

-##T he following are descriptions for each AI for each game:
+## The following are descriptions for each AI for each game:
 ### Go AI:

 ### Chess AI: